RoySegall/gizra.com/src/_posts/2018-04-19-rebuild-or-refresh.md

 ---
-title: "Rebuild or Refresh?
-How About Neither"
+title: "Rebuild or Refresh Your Website: How About Neither?"
 tags:
   - Web Projects
+  - Nonprofit
   - The Gizra Way
 permalink: "/content/rebuild-or-refresh/"
 layout: post
 image: "/assets/images/posts/rebuild-or-refresh/thumb.jpg"
 author: IshaDakota
-description: "Sometimes the answer to rebuild or refresh is neither - a lean discovery can help you out."
+description: "Sometimes the answer to whether you should rebuild or refresh your website is neither - a lean discovery can help you out."
 ---

 **The big question:** Is it time to rebuild your site or can you do with a refresh?